Bitget Wallet Card

 • Instant virtual card issuance with immediate mobile wallet integration

-• Optional yield program for earning returns on idle balances
+• Optional yield program (up to 10% APY) for earning returns on idle balances

 • No staking requirements to qualify for the card